Hawling: Local features

 There is a Church of England parish church and a Methodist church in the village.

 The Church of St Edward dates from the early 13th century, with alterations in the 15th, 16th, 18th and late 19th centuries.
 There are a number of interesting brass and stone monuments inside.
 The building forms a group with the Manor House and the Rectory, which are also listed.

 The Manor House dates back to the Elizabethan era, and Elizabeth I was rumoured to have stayed there.
 The Manor was the residence of Mrs Dent-Brocklehurst, the mother in law and grandmother of Sudeley Castle's current owners.
 She was the mother of Mark Dent-Brocklehurst.
 The Manor along with the Rectory, Manor Barn and many more are open every Red cross day for Gardens.

 Notable person

-About 1646, the prolific writer and translator Clement Barksdale found refuge in Hawley from the English Civil War, taught at a private school there, and became Rector in 1650.
+About 1646, the prolific writer and translator Clement Barksdale found refuge in Hawling from the English Civil War, taught at a private school there, and became Rector in 1650.